INHERITED PROJECT STORY

 You didn’t just inherit a project.
-You inherited a version of the story.
+You inherited someone else’s version of what’s true.

 What this pattern is